• Duke Ahn, M.D.(Board Certified in Orthopaedic Surgery)

 A more complete listing of calcium-rich foods is included at the end of this article.

 Some foods make it harder for the body to absorb calcium.
 In particular, sodas and carbonated beverages should be avoided, not just for bone health but for many nutritional reasons, including preventing obesity.
-Sodas decrease calcium absorption in the intestines and contain empty calories.
-Milk, calcium-fortified juices, and water are better beverage alternatives for all age groups.
+Sodas decrease calcium absorption in

 Calcium Supplements

 Although adequate calcium can be obtained through your diet, it is difficult for many people, particularly for those who avoid dairy products.
-People who are lactose-intolerant or vegetarians who do not eat dairy products have a harder time getting enough calcium from foods.
+People who are lactose-intolerant or vegetarians who do not eat dairy products have a harder time getting

 It is also hard to get enough calcium from the diet during certain times of our lives, such as in adolescence when our bodies require more calcium to build strong bones for life.
 Postmenopausal women and men older than age 70 also require more calcium to slow down bone loss.